 Retro crooner Andy Williams is wrong.
-The “most wonderful time in the year” is not Christmas – it’s Carnival Season right here in New Orleans.
-And while you’ll have fun no matter what, to be sure there are a few insider tips that help make Mardi Gras even more wonderful.
-Perhaps you’ll already know some (wear comfortable shoes.
-It bears repeating.), but others might be news to you.
-Without further ado, our top 20 tips for a magical Mardi Gras:
+The “most wonderful time of the year” is not Christmas – it’s Carnival Season here in New Orleans.
+And while you’ll have fun no matter what, there are a few insider tips that help make Mardi Gras even more wonderful.
+Perhaps you already know some (wear comfortable shoes), but others might be news to you.
+Without further ado, here’s our top 20 tips for a magical Mardi Gras.

 Mardi Gras Insider Tips